airpair/using-es6-harmony-with-nodejs/post.md

 Synopsis
 > ES6 is the latest version of JavaScript.
-Coming from a love for CoffeScript its new features which are similar but a bit less radical than many Coffe features have been enough for me to get back into normal JavaScript.
-This post covers how to setup EST for anyone that wants to user ECMAScript6 with NodeJS as well as exploring some of the features with  a perspective of coming back from Coffee.
+Coming from a love for `CoffeeScript` its new features which are similar but a bit less radical than many Coffee features have been enough for me to get back into normal JS.
+This post covers how to setup ES6 for anyone that wants to user ECMAScript6 with NodeJS as well as exploring some of the features from the perspective of a recovering Coffee junkie.

 ** \* This post was originally published Oct 2014, has been slightly updated in Aug 2015 and due around Nov for a major opinionated re-write exploring different ES6 patterns developed over the last year. **